 A bit too grey and depressing for me in winter, Germany’s cities really come alive in summer when everyone is out and about sunning themselves in the parks and riverside beaches Trains of course are the best way to zip between them and onto other European cities.

-France by Rail
+Travelling France by Train

 From Dusseldorf it’s less than four hours to Paris.
 Paris.
 Paris is blissful in summer, when Parisians love to picnic by the Seine and laze about reading books in parks or by fountains.
 It’s also one of the busiest times to visit.
 So once you’re ready, you have an array of rail lines to choose from that will transport you on comfy fast trains to delightful destinations.